Lerer Hippeau raises a new $122M fund, plus $60M for follow-on investments

 “I couldn’t be more excited to join the most active early-stage firm in New York, just as it gets fresh capital,” Strandberg said in an emailed statement.
 “Lerer Hippeau has built a fantastic reputation as being a hands-on, accessible and helpful investor all while cultivating a powerful and engaged community.
 I’m looking forward to investing in the next great generation of startups, supporting our existing founders and teams, and continuing to build a great tech ecosystem here in NYC.”

 Lerer Hippeau now has around 20 people on the team.
 And while firms like Andreessen Horowitz (where Mulay used to work) have made their huge support staff a selling point, Hippeau said that at his firm, “We don’t really want to have dozens of people doing this.
-We want to be very precise and very selective about how can help.”
+We want to be very precise and very selective about how we can help.”

 Still, he said that “the service that’s most in-demand is help with recruiting,” so it made sense to bring on Mulay to help startups hire, and also to help them “set up a proper HR function.”